getify/foi-lang/README.md

 | ?or isValid, isComplete, isSuccess |;     // true
 ```

+**Note:** As you can see, the `?and` and `?or` operators are n-ary, meaning they can take 2 or more arguments -- but only in the evaluation-expression form.

-To negate a boolean value, use the `!` operator:
+To negate a boolean value, use the unary `!` operator:

 ```java
 def isValid: true;